-Labor Day might be the best time to buy a mattress: Here are all the sales going on right now
+Labor Day might be the best time to buy a mattress: Here are the sales going on now

 Sleep Number boasts some of the smartest beds on the market.
 The technology in a Sleep Number can automatically detect your movement while you sleep and adjust the firmness for the ideal comfort and support while you snooze.
 Plus, when you wake up, you'll be treated to your SleepIQ score, which will give you more knowledge than you thought you wanted about how well you slept.

-- Get the tech in your house when you take advantage of the Labor Day sale of 50% off plus 36-month special financing on the Sleep Number 360 Limited Edition smart bed, which has more than 2,000 5-star reviews.
+- Get the tech in your house when you take advantage of the Labor Day sale of 50% off, plus 36-month special financing on the Sleep Number 360 Limited Edition smart bed, which has more than 2,000 5-star reviews.